What is hydrogen therapy

 Hydrogen therapy as part of a broader holistic approach

-Many see hydrogen therapy as one part of a larger whole, where several technologies are used to support energy, recovery and balance in the body.
-Electromagnetic technologies are another area that is often combined with hydrogen, and this will be elaborated in a separate technical article:
+Many view hydrogen therapy as one part of a larger whole, where multiple technologies are used to support energy, recovery, and balance in the body.
+Electromagnetic technologies are another area that is often combined with hydrogen, and this will be explored further in a separate professional article:

 https://unovita.no/blogs/news/pemf-celler-energi

-Uno Vita's specialist editorial team works to disseminate knowledge-based, sober and up-to-date information on health technology, biophysical principles and lifestyle-related measures.
-The content is based on available research, technical documentation, clinical experience and practical use, and is intended as general information for increased understanding and insight.
+Uno Vita’s editorial team works to communicate evidence-based, sober, and up-to-date information about health technology, biophysical principles, and lifestyle-related measures.
+The content is based on available research, technical documentation, clinical experience, and practical use, and is intended as general information for increased understanding and insight.

-The articles are not intended to replace medical advice, diagnostics or treatment.
-The information should be seen as a supplement to one's own knowledge and dialogue with qualified healthcare personnel where relevant.
-Uno Vita AS follows current Norwegian and European regulations for communication about health, technology and well-being, and emphasizes realistic expectations, professional precision and transparency in all communication.
+The articles are not intended to replace medical advice, diagnosis, or treatment.
+The information should be regarded as a supplement to your own knowledge and dialogue with qualified healthcare professionals where relevant.
+Uno Vita AS complies with current Norwegian and European regulations for communication about health, technology, and well-being, and emphasizes realistic expectations, professional precision, and openness in all communication.